T-Mobile’s 600MHz 5G peaks at roughly 225Mbps, but there are caveats

 It’s important to put T-Mobile’s current 5G situation in proper perspective.
 The third place U.S. carrier has spent the better part of the past two years advancing a three-tier 5G strategy that was subsequently embraced by other carriers across the world, including its domestic rivals.
 5G will begin with a blanket or base layer of slow but long-distance, low-frequency (600MHz) coverage; continue with faster, medium-distance mid-frequency (2.5GHz) towers; and end with super-fast but short-distance high-frequency (millimeter wave) small cells.
 T-Mobile is building the low- and high-frequency 5G parts itself, and will — assuming the merger goes through — integrate Sprint’s mid-frequency 5G network next year.

 What we’re talking about here is solely the performance of that low-frequency 5G blanket, or what you’ll see in 5G performance when you’re not close to one of the shorter-distance, higher-frequency cell sites.
 To that end, T-Mobile loaned me a OnePlus 7T Pro 5G, the newer cousin to the OnePlus 7 Pro 5G I’ve been testing on Sprint’s network since August.
-Because I (and other early testers) are attending a Qualcomm Snapdragon Tech Summit in Maui, Hawaii, and can’t escape the island until later this week, my results may be different or similar to what you’ll see on the mainland.
+Because I (and other early testers) are attending a Qualcomm Snapdragon Tech Summit in Maui, Hawaii and can’t escape the island until later this week, my results may differ from what you’ll see on the mainland.

 Using Ookla’s Speedtest, my 5G download speeds ranged from atypically low 3-33Mbps results to a high of 227Mbps, though most of the numbers were in the 100Mbps range.
-I was able to pull down 100-150Mbps speeds while standing on a beach with no obviously apparent cell tower, a feat that on LTE generally required me to be within a tower’s line of sight.
+I was able to pull down 100-150Mbps speeds while standing on a beach with no obviously apparent cell tower, speeds that on LTE generally required me to be within a tower’s line of sight.
 Upload speeds were typically in the 25-54Mbps range, similar if not identical to what I’ve seen from T-Mobile’s LTE network, with the odd occasional stall-out.
 That’s because T-Mobile says it’s currently using LTE for uploads, and expects to use 5G for uploads next year.

-It’s worth a brief note that my results were almost always better on the T-Mobile OnePlus 7T Pro 5G than on a new iPhone 11 Pro on LTE.
+It’s worth briefly noting that my results were almost always better on the T-Mobile OnePlus 7T Pro 5G than on a new iPhone 11 Pro on LTE.
 That was also the case with the Sprint OnePlus 7 Pro 5G, but by a wider margin in Sprint’s favor — the difference being that T-Mobile’s 5G service is far more available across the U.S. than Sprint’s 5G, so you’re more likely to see it wherever you live.

 While my highest tested speed on T-Mobile’s low-band 5G network was achieved on the terrace of a rooftop hotel restaurant, standing in just the right place, I also hit 130-199Mbps speeds in my hotel room without even walking over to the window or holding the phone in some awkward position.
 T-Mobile has touted the building-penetrating characteristics of its 600MHz network as a major advantage over competitors, as well as millimeter wave 5G, which can be snuffed out by some (not all) window coverings and walls.